 Graduate credit normally cannot be through broadcast (as opposed to closed circuit) radio and television courses.
-Exceptions require approval of the Academic Committee on Graduate Curricula upon petition giving the appropriate facts and evidence, bearing the advisor's signature, submitted through the Office of Graduate Studies, and initiated before completion of the course.
+Exceptions require approval of the Graduate Curricula Review Committee upon petition giving the appropriate facts and evidence, bearing the advisor's signature, submitted through the Office of Graduate Studies, and initiated before completion of the course.
 No credit will be awarded for "life experience."